Cost of attendance for the entering class of fall 2019

-Elon Law’s total tuition cost for the entering class of 2018 is about 20 percent below the average cost at other private law schools across the country (Source: ABA 2013 data of private law school costs).
-The total 2½ year J.D. program tuition for members of this entering class is $110,000, or lower for recipients of Elon’s substantial scholarship and fellowship awards.
+Elon Law’s total tuition cost for the entering class of 2019 is about 20 percent below the average cost at other private law schools across the country (Source: ABA 2013 data of private law school costs).
+More than 85% of each entering class has its tuition further reduced by Elon’s substantial scholarship and fellowship awards.
 Members of the entering class are guaranteed there will be no tuition increases during their course of study.

 The program enables students to: